rust-lang/rust-playground/README.md

 space-limited.
 One bad actor may fill up this shared space, but it should be cleaned when that request ends.

+## Security Hall of Fame

+A large set of thanks go to those individuals who have helped by reporting security holes or other attack vectors against the Playground.
+Each report helps us make the Playground better!

+* Preliminary sandbox testing (PID limit) by Stefan O'Rear.

+If you'd like to perform tests that you think might disrupt service of the Playground, get in touch and we can create an isolated clone to perform tests on!
+Once fixed, you can choose to be credited here.

 ## Deployment

 ### Amazon EC2 (Amazon Linux)